dotnet/docs-maui/docs/migration/forms-projects.md

 ### Map changes

 In Xamarin.Forms, the <xref:Xamarin.Forms.Maps.Map> control and associated types are in the <xref:Xamarin.Forms.Maps?displayProperty=fullName> namespace.
 In .NET MAUI, this functionality has moved to the <xref:Microsoft.Maui.Controls.Maps> and <xref:Microsoft.Maui.Maps> namespaces.
-Some properties have been renamed and some types have been replaced with their equivalents from Xamarin.Essentials.
+Some properties have been renamed and some types have been replaced with equivalent types from Xamarin.Essentials.

 The following table shows the .NET MAUI replacements for the functionality in the <xref:Xamarin.Forms.Maps> namespace: